-The Eagles played the New Haven Coliseum (aka Veterans Memorial Coliseum) in New Haven, CT on March 26th, 1977.
-Jimmy Buffett was the opening act.
-Below you’ll find photos, plus an audience recording of the full concert, featuring Randy’s performance of “Take It To The Limit.”
+The Eagles played at the New Haven Coliseum (aka Veterans Memorial Coliseum) in New Haven, CT, on March 26th, 1977.
+Listen to an audience recording, see rare photos, and more below.

 Connecticut Post, February 20th, 1977

-The New Haven show was part of the first leg of the Eagles’ 1977 Hotel California tour.
+The New Haven concert, with Jimmy Buffett as the opener, was part of the first leg of the Eagles’ 1977 Hotel California tour.
 It came only five days after the now-iconic Capital Centre concerts in Landover, MD.

 Eagles in New Haven.
 Photo by Joe Sia.